- 1 What is Krill Oil?

-ORAC is a standard laboratory test that is used to assess the proportion of several antioxidants.
+ORAC is a standard laboratory test that is used to measure the percentage of several antioxidants.
 The lower the amount, the lower its effects.

-It has been proven that the antioxidants found in this oil have an incredible potential.
+It has been proven that the antioxidants found in this oil are incredibly powerful.

-The antioxidant capacity of Krill has been tested trough ORAC (Oxygen Radical Absorbance Capacity) and the results were unexpectedly high, which means it has a greater antioxidant ability than other elements.
+The antioxidant capacity of Krill has been tested through ORAC (Oxygen Radical Absorbance Capacity) and the results were unexpectedly high, which means it has a greater antioxidant ability than other elements.

-Astaxanthin is one of the natural pigments known as xantophylls, a subcategory inside the carotenoid family.
-Carotenoids are phytochemicals (vegetable chemicals) produced by the plants (and some animals, too) as a survival mechanism.
+Astaxanthin is one of the natural pigments known as xantophylls, a subcategory within the carotenoid family.
+Carotenoids are phytochemicals (vegetable chemicals) produced by plants (and some animals, too) as a survival mechanism.
 They belong to the beta-carotene family, and they are also rich in lutein and lycopene.